ahmerk-me/ahmerk-me/README.md

 - 👋 Hi, I’m Ahmer (@ahmerk-me)
 - 👀 I’m interested in learning and exploring new languages, trying out latest trends and developing mobile applications.
-- 🌱 I’m currently learning Python and got done with Kotlin.
+- 🌱 I’m currently learning Python and done with Kotlin.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...